-What is Driving Need for IT Orchestration?
+What is IT Orchestration?

-IT Automation vs Orchestration- What’s the Difference?
+IT Automation vs. Orchestration- What’s the Difference?

 Automation and orchestration, while sharing the goal of reducing manual intervention, differ significantly in their scope and application within the realm of IT.
 Let’s delve deeper into these distinctions: